Conformal dynamics at infinity for groups with contracting elements: Preliminary

 \begin{lem} \cite [Theorem 3.3.G]{BBF} There exist constants $D=D(\kappa), K=K(\kappa)>0$ for the above $\f$ such that the set $\f_K[V,W]$ with order ``$<$'' is totally ordered with least element $V$ and great element $W$, such that given $U_0$, $U_1$, $U_2\in \f_K[V,W]$, if $U_0<U_1<U_2$, then and

 \end{lem}

 We now give the definition of a projection complex.

 \begin{defn} The \textit{projection complex} $\p_K(\f)$ for $K$ satisfying Lemma \ref{OrderLem} is a graph with the vertex set consisting of the elements in $\f$.
 Two vertices $u$ and $v$ are connected if $\f_K(U,V)=\emptyset$.
-We equip $\PC$ with a length metric $d_{\p}$ induced by assigning unit length to each edge. \end{defn} The projection complex $\p_K(\f)$ is connected since by \cite[Proposition 3.7]{BBF} the interval set $\f_K[U, V]$ gives a connected path between $U$ and $V$ in $\PC$: the consecutive elements directed by the total order are adjacent in $\p_K(\f)$.
-The structural result about the projection complex is the following. \begin{thm} \cite{BBF} For $K\gg 0$ as in Lemma \ref{OrderLem}, the projection complex $\PC$ is a quasi-tree, on which $G$ acts co-boundedly. \end{thm}
+We equip $\PC$ with a length metric $d_{\p}$ induced by assigning unit length to each edge. \end{defn} The projection complex $\p_K(\f)$ is connected since by \cite[Proposition 3.7]{BBF} the interval set $\f_K[U, V]$ gives a connected path between $U$ and $V$ in $\PC$ called \textit{standard path}: the consecutive elements directed by the total order are adjacent in $\p_K(\f)$.
+By \cite[Corollary 3.7]{BBFS}, standard paths are $(2,1)$-quasi-geodesics.
+The structural result about the projection complex is the following. \begin{thm} \cite{BBF} For $K\gg 0$ as in Lemma \ref{OrderLem}, the projection complex $\PC$ is a quasi-tree, on which $G$ acts co-boundedly. \end{thm} \begin{proof} It is proved there that the standard path from $U$ to $V$ lies in the $2$-neighborhood of any path with the same endpoints.
+This implies the conclusion via (a variant of) Manning's bottleneck criterion of quasi-trees in \cite{Man05}. \end{proof} A triangle formed by standard paths in the projection complex looks almost like a tripod. \begin{lem} \cite[Lemma 3.6]{BBFS} For every $U,V,W\in \f$, the path $\f_K[U,V]$ is contained in $\f_K[U,W]\cup \f_K[W,V]$ except for at most two consecutive vertices.
+Precisely, the (possibly empty) initial and terminal subpaths of $\f_K[U,V]$ are contained in $\f_K[U,W]\cup \f_K[W,V]$, with an exception of at most two vertices in the middle. \end{lem}

-For any two point $x\in X$ and $z\in Z$, we often need to lift a standard path to $\U$.
-It is a piecewise geodesic path (admissible path) as concatenation of the normal paths between two consecutive vertices and geodesics contained in vertices.
-This is explained by the following lemma proved in \cite[Lemma 4.5]{HLYANG}; we include the proof for completeness. \begin{lem} For any $K>0$, there exist a constant $L=L(K,\kappa)\ge 0$ with $L\to \infty$ as $K\to\infty$ and a uniform constant $B=B(\kappa)>0$ with the following property.
+For any two points $x\in X$ and $z\in Z$, we often need to lift a standard path to $\U$.
+It is a piece-wise geodesic path (admissible path) as concatenation of the normal paths between two consecutive vertices and geodesics contained in vertices.
+This is explained by the following lemma proved in \cite[Lemma 4.5]{HLYANG}; we include the proof for completeness. \begin{lem} For any $K>0$, there exist a constant $L=L(K,\kappa)\ge 0$ with $L\to \infty$ as $K\to\infty$, and a constant $B=B(\kappa)>0$ with the following property.